Covid & Health Safety Updates

 Families currently enrolled in BAX classes should please submit their proof of vaccination using THIS FORM.

 Starting Tuesday September 6th 2022, masks will be optional but encouraged inside the BAX studios with the door(s) closed.
 All visitors should remain masked in shared public spaces like hallways, bathrooms, and stairwells.
 BAX reserves the right to resume a mask requirement should public health recommendations around masking change.

 Cleaning and Ventilation

-As of March 9th, 2022 BAX will no longer be inserting 15-minute windows between bookings for cleaning and ventilation.
-Every studio space will be equipped with a well-supplied cleaning kit if visitors wish to wipe down any surfaces when they enter.
+Every studio space and bathroom is equipped with a well-supplied cleaning kit if visitors wish to wipe down any surfaces when they enter.
 Every studio also features functional windows, fans, and a MedifyAIR filter.

 We would like to acknowledge the collective effort in these guidelines – in particular the thorough presentation of material by HERE Arts Center and the robust research from the Dance Studio Alliance as included in Dance/NYC and Gibney Dance Center.
 New information regarding public health is released ongoingly, and we are working together as a community of arts organizations to adjust our guidelines accordingly.
 It is nearly impossible to guarantee protection for any visitor to our buildings by setting guidelines, even when they are followed completely.
 As we work together to create guidance, we also need the full participation of our community to realize the safest possible spaces to continue our work during a global pandemic.
 As HERE Arts Center so eloquently says: We are all in this together.